ChrJohansen/ForecastAlert/README.md

 - BLOB_NAME - See Blog Storage section
 -
 #### App Setting
-- `ForecastSchedule` - Timetrigger Cron tab
+- `ForecastSchedule` - TimeTrigger Cron tab

 ### Slack
 You need to setup a workflow with a webhook containing a data variable named `my_message`.